ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Sometimes, deep links can bypass authentication, including biometrics.

-Don't forget to test a deep link for a cross-site scripting (XSS) vulnerability in case it is opening a WebView.
+Don't forget to test a deep link for a cross-site scripting (XSS), open redirect, etc., in case it is opening a WebView.

+---

-Create an HTML template to manually test deep links:
+Create an HTML template to manually test deep links (see also ##):

 ```bash
 mkdir android_deep_links